-Body Shame often fuels the Dangerous Body Narrative, and the Dangerous Body Narrative also fuels Body Shame.
+Body Shame often fuels the Dangerous Body Narrative.
+And the Dangerous Body Narrative also fuels Body Shame.
 People who struggle with Body Shame and the Dangerous Body Narrative often feel embarrassed, frightened, or angered by their body (or all three).
-They are alienated from it and get stuck in a never-ending, always losing battle with it in which they try to control their body or force it to do what they want but feel like it inevitably rebels against them.
+They are alienated from it and get stuck in a never-ending battle.
+Such a battle is one in which people try to control their body or force it to do what they want.
+But they feel like it inevitably rebels against them.

 The result of this is that many people live a life in which they rarely, if ever, feel peaceful or at home in their body.
 This can cause people a great deal of pain and suffering.